Houston Psychiatrist

 There are different kinds of medications to help treat anxiety disorders.

 • SSRI's (selective serotonin re-uptake inhibitors) are the most common class of anxiety medication used.
-They are also considered anti-depressants.
+They are also considered anti-depressants, but they are quite effective at managing anxiety in the average person.

 • Cardiac medications like beta-blockers and alpha agonists can reduce symptoms in our physical body which provides calming feedback to our brain.

-• Buspirone is a unique 5-HT1A agonist that can reduce stress feelings
+• Buspirone is unique in that it is the only 5-HT1A agonist that can reduce stress feelings.

 • Benzodiazepines, while potentially addictive, can assist in the early stages of anxiety to promote faster results and improve sleep.

-Make sure that you get a prescription from your healthcare provider and take only the advised dosage.
+When you get a prescription from your healthcare provider, ensure you take only the advised dosage.

 3. Self-Treatment and Having a Support System